benfen/kapture/README.md

 # Usage

-The method for generating load and attempt to mess with Kubernetes currently uses shell scripts, specifically Bash.
-If you are not running this on Linux, there may be issues using those scripts.

 ## Your first time ?

 To run kapture, just download this repo, cd to it, and run:
 ```
-./kapture.sh kapture-spam-my-namespace 2000
+./kapture.sh kapture-spam-my-namespace
 # wait a while for your cluster to come up...
 sleep 120
 # Now, generate load !
 kubectl create -f load-gen.yml -n kapture-spam-my-namespace
 ```

-This will generate 2000 petstore transactions, written to various kafka topics, which then get fed into a redis in memory data store.
-It will trigger a wide variety of JVM, disk, Memory, and I/O patterns proportional to the "2000", i.e., the number of petstore transactions which are generated.
+This will create a single load store generation that will write to various kafka topics, which then get fed into a redis in-memory data store.
+It will trigger a wide variety of JVM, disk, Memory, and I/O patterns proportional to the number of load generators, i.e., the number of petstore transactions which are generated.

+For further configuration, try running `./kapture.sh --help` to see other configuration options specifics to the BigPetStore implementation.

 ## What if I want to test a more advanced scenario ?